History of the Seattle Mariners: 2009–2013: The Zduriencik era

 On October 22, 2008, the Mariners announced the hiring of Jack Zduriencik, formerly scouting director of the Milwaukee Brewers, as their general manager.
 Weeks later, on November 18, the team named Oakland Athletics bench coach Don Wakamatsu as its new field manager.
 Wakamatsu and Zduriencik hired an entirely new coaching staff for 2009, which included former World Series MVP John Wetteland as bullpen coach.
-The off-season also saw a litany of roster moves, headlined by a 12-player, 3-team trade that included sending All-Star closer J. J. Putz to the New York Mets and brought 5 players—including prospect Mike Carp and outfielder Endy Chávez from New York and outfielder Franklin Gutierrez from the Cleveland Indians—to Seattle.
+The off-season saw many roster moves, headlined by a 12-player, 3-team trade that included sending All-Star closer J. J. Putz to the New York Mets and brought 5 players—including prospect Mike Carp and outfielder Endy Chávez from New York and outfielder Franklin Gutierrez from the Cleveland Indians—to Seattle.
 Many of the moves, like the free agent signing of Mike Sweeney, were made in part with the hope of squelching the clubhouse infighting that plagued the Mariners in 2008.

 On February 18, the Mariners signed Ken Griffey Jr. to a one-year contract, returning him to the city where he played from 1989 to 1999 and was named a member of the All-Century Team.
-Griffey was re-issued his old uniform number, 24, which had not been issued to any on-field personnel since his February 2000 trade to Cincinnati.
-On April 15, Griffey hit his 400th home run in a Mariners uniform, becoming the only player to hit 400 home runs with one club (Seattle) and 200 with another (Cincinnati).
+Griffey wore his old uniform number, 24, which had not been issued to any on-field personnel since he left the team.
+On April 15, Jackie Robinson Day, Griffey hit his 400th home run in a Mariners uniform, becoming the first player to hit 400 home runs with one club and 200 with another, the Reds.
+Albert Pujols later matched this feat.

-On March 31, Ichiro was placed on the 15-day disabled list for the first time in his Major League career, after being diagnosed with a bleeding ulcer; on April 15, he hit a grand slam in the first game upon his return from the DL.
+On March 31, Ichiro was placed on the 15-day disabled list for the first time in his Major League career, after being diagnosed with a bleeding ulcer.
+On April 15, he hit a grand slam in his first game back from the DL.
 On April 16, Ichiro recorded his 3,086th hit in a combined career between Nippon Professional Baseball and Major League Baseball, breaking the record among Japanese-born professional players previously held by Isao Harimoto, who attended the game in Seattle.

-On, September 16, Ichiro hit his 200th hit for the ninth consecutive season, eclipsing the record held by "Wee" Willie Keeler.
+On, September 16, Ichiro hit his 200th hit for the ninth consecutive season, eclipsing the record he shared with Willie Keeler.
 On October 4, the final game of the year, Félix Hernández continued his Cy Young candidacy, and won his 19th game, the 85th for the Mariners.
-Mariners legend Ken Griffey Jr. hit a single in the 8th inning and was lifted for pinch-runner Michael Saunders, to a long standing ovation, in what was then thought to be the final at-bat of his Hall of Fame career.
+Griffey hit a single in the 8th inning and was lifted for pinch-runner Michael Saunders, to a long standing ovation, in what was then thought to be the final at-bat of his Hall of Fame career.
 The Mariners became the 13th team in MLB history to have a winning season after losing 100+ games the previous season.
 After the final out, fans saluted the much-improved Mariners, having won 24 more games than the year before.
-The team took a victory lap around the park in return, which ended with the team carrying Griffey (and eventually Ichiro) on their shoulders, before leaving the field.
+The team took a victory lap around the park in return, which ended with the team carrying Griffey and eventually Ichiro on their shoulders, before leaving the field.